LzhJack/1800_CampusDTC06/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
-*Hi my name is Jack.
-I'm excited about this project because I enjoy coding.
-*Hi my name is Urjit, I'm excited about this project.
-*Hi I'm Teferi and I'm excited.
+Welcome to IMinder!
+This is a web based app to store, track and view your progress.

 ## Technologies
 Technologies used for this project:
-* HTML, CSS
+* HTML, CSS, SCSS
 * JavaScript
 * Bootstrap
 * Firebase

 ## Content
 Content of the project folder: